-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 July 2018
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 July 2018, Revised December 2018

-We thank Lucia Foster and John Haltiwanger for comments.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the U.S. Census Bureau or the National Bureau of Economic Research.
+Any opinions and conclusions expressed herein are those of the authors and do not necessarily represent the views of the U.S. Census Bureau or the National Bureau of Economic Research.
+James Spletzer contributed to an earlier version of this paper.
 All results have been reviewed to ensure that no confidential information is disclosed.
+We thank Lucia Foster and John Haltiwanger for comments on the earlier version.